AI-Driven Stabilization in Power Grids through Controlling Line Admittances: Frequency Stabilization and Essential Placements

 Although the AAC algorithm is trained in an environment where it can control the admittance of all non-failed lines, in practice it is observed to control only a few lines.
 Using its behavior, we can reduce the number of admittance regulators in advance, enabling cost-effective operation.

 Previous research in this regard used the power transfer distribution factor (PTDF) approach~\cite{wood2013power}, which focuses on how the current flow in each line responds to a change in the power of a specific bus.
 This approach does not account for the case where the admittance of a particular line is changed.
-To bridge this gap, we present three ranking metrics for the line ($i,j$) grounded on the average behavior of the AAC algorithm in various fault scenarios.
+To address this issue, we introduce three ranking metrics for line ($i,j$), based on the average performance of the AAC algorithm under different fault scenarios, and we assess their effectiveness in comparison with the conventional PTDF-based ranking.

 \begin{itemize} \item[$S^{(1)}$]: The number of scenarios where the AAC algorithm controls line $(i, j)$. \item[$S^{(2)}$]: The ratio of admittance changed by the AAC algorithm to the original value, $\hat{Y}_{ij}/Y_{ij}$. \item[$S^{(3)}$]: The difference in admittance changed by the AAC algorithm to the original value, $|\hat{Y}_{ij} - Y_{ij}|$. \end{itemize}